Eremophila goodwinii: Distribution and habitat

 In New South Wales, this species is common on the central west slopes north of Parkes, the north-west plains and far north-west plains where it grows on red earths, on level sand and on rocky hillsides.
 It also occurs in nearby areas in Queensland and scattered populations further north in that state.
 It is also found in southern central Northern Territory and a small adjacent area of the Central Ranges biogeographic region in Western Australia.

 Ecology

 Purple fuchsia bush is a common species, sometimes occurring in dense stands but it is not considered a useful forage plant for livestock.

 Conservation status

 Eremophila goodwinii is classified as "not threatened" by the Western Australian Government Department of Parks and Wildlife, and of "least concern" in the Northern Territory and Queensland.

 Uses

 Indigenous use

 Aboriginal people used a decoction of the leaves of this species as a medicinal wash.
 The leaves are reported to have purgative properties.

-Use inorticulture
+Use in Horticulture

 This eremophila is an attractive shrub but is sometimes short-lived in gardens.
 It can be propagated from cuttings or by grafting onto Myoporum rootstock.
 It grows best in full sun and a well-drained soil (if grown on its own roots) but is drought tolerant.
 It can be damaged by heavy frost but light pruning to remove damaged wood or to help maintain its shape is beneficial.